Nothing will stand in your way

 1. Shermann 2.
 Camp 3.
 The Oddest Dream 4.
 Different From Me 5.
 For Her My Nut 6.
 Destroyer 7.
 Rage

 Hailing from Poland, Hammer had a sound pretty typical for most thrash metal bands at the time.
 Except for a rather thin production, Shermann is almost a stereotypical example of old speed/thrash metal in every sense.
 Despite having some fairly intense moments, the band's sound is not only about constant pounding at the same tempo all the time, but there is a fair amount of variety in it, too.
 So basically everything should be fine and all, but the problem is that nothing in the music really draws your attention.
 Somehow this album is like a result of a standard formula used for creating every other thrash metal album out there.
 You can listen to it without much trouble but then again, why really bother.
-Although it is hard to blame any individual faults in the music, Shermann leaves me so indifferent that it's almost strange.
+Although it is hard to blame any individual faults in the music, Shermann appears so mediocre that it's almost strange.

 HAMMER - Terror